gcharot/Zabbix/zapache/README.md

 sending key :  apache[408]  - value :  0
 ```

-Debug show what values will be sent to zabbix, as send_to_zabbix is 0 nothing will be sent.
+Debug shows what keys/values will be sent to zabbix, as send_to_zabbix is 0 nothing will be sent.
 Execute the same command again after one minute you should have the delta values.

 __CAUTION__ : As zapache is based on logtail, the first execution will parse you entire log !

-If everything is fine reset debug and send_to_zabbix to their original values and proceed with zabbix integration.
+If everything is fine, reset debug and send_to_zabbix to their original values and proceed with zabbix integration.

 ## Zabbix integration

 ### Zabbix Template

-Import the Zabbix template, this template includes all default values and is ready to use :
+Import the [Zabbix template](/zapache/zabbix template/zbx_template_apache.xml), this template includes all default values and is ready to use :

 * HTTP total requests per second

-* HTTP GET/PUT requests per second
+* HTTP GET/POST requests per second

 * HTTP Status Code :  "400", "401", "402", "403", "404", "405", "406", "408", "409", "410", "411", "412", "413", "414", "417", "500", "501", "502", "503", "504".